- 1 Best On Ear Headphones 2019

 Fold-ability: A plus about on-ear headphones is that they’re smaller and more travel-friendly.
 Therefore, it’s convenient when their frame can collapse down to a manageable size to take with you or throw into a bag.

 Removable cable: Having the ability to pop the cable out of the earcup gives some good flexibility to the user.
 The biggest advantage is probably, if the cable fails, then that doesn’t mean that you have to buy a new pair of headphones.
+You also don’t have to worry about losing battery life on cable headphones.
 Additionally, if you don’t like the stock cable for some reason, you’re open to finding a third-party solution that tickles your fancy.

 Mistakes to Avoid

 Don’t go too cheap: Cheap headphone offerings have to compromise quite a bit to be profitable.
 Since comfort is a sensitive subject with on-ears, avoid going too cheap and risk regretting your purchase.
+When you find that cheap pair of headphones on Amazon, the quality of your headphones will also probably be cheap.
 You also don’t want cheap earpads that let sound escape and ruin audio quality.

 Closed vs Open back: While the minority, there are some open-back on-ears in the headphone market.
 Make sure that you mean to buy them.
 Open-back is as implied; the earcups are open to letting sound come in and go out.
 They’re only suited for listening in a quiet space, with no one around (because people next to you will hear it).
 Folks buy open-back headphones because the sound is more spacious.